World Football League: 1974 season

 Perhaps one of the most bizarre incidents for the WFL in 1974 involved defensive end John Matuszak, who had jumped from the NFL's Houston Oilers to play for the WFL's Houston Texans.
 While Matuszak worked out on the field prior to a game against the New York Stars, attorneys for the Oilers and federal marshals arrived at the stadium: five minutes into the first quarter, shortly after sacking Stars quarterback Tom Sherman for a 13-yard loss, Matuszak was benched—the Texans had been served with a restraining order that barred Matuszak from playing another down for the Texans until his Oilers contract expired at the end of the 1977 NFL season.
 Afterwards, Matuszak waved the document to show the stunned home crowd why he was sitting on the bench, while the Oilers, who were angered at this debacle, subsequently traded Matuszak to the Kansas City Chiefs.

 The league seemingly bottomed out in October when it shut down the Wheels and the Sharks after 14 games.
 The collapse of the Sharks meant that the Gator Bowl did not host World Bowl I; coincidentally, Jacksonville was also slated to be the host of the 1986 USFL Championship Game, but the USFL folded before that season began.
 It was not until February 2005 that the city hosted its first championship pro football game, Super Bowl XXXIX.

 Davidson was forced to resign in October 1974, and Hawaiians owner Christopher Hemmeter was named the new commissioner a month later.

 Late in the year, the league announced that it would award its Most Valuable Player a prize of $10,000 at the World Bowl.
 Rather than endure the embarrassment of media sneers about whether a WFL check would clear, the league neatly stacked $10,000 in cash high upon a table in the middle of the field.
 The MVP award was a three-way split, and the players involved split the cash.

 The playoff format itself was also chaotic: numerous playoff formats were tossed around, including brackets ranging from three to eight teams, with one owner proposing the World Bowl be canceled and the championship handed to the regular-season champion Memphis Southmen.

-Eventually, six teams were chosen for the tournament.
+Eventually, six teams were chosen for the postseason.
 The two teams with the best regular-season records, Memphis and Birmingham, were awarded first-round byes.
 The other two division winners would play in first-round games against the runners-up in their division.
 Originally, Florida was to host Charlotte, while Southern California was to host the Hawaiians.